Caryll Houselander: A Modern Mystic

 Because of her artistic ability, Caryll managed to win a full scholarship to St. John’s Wood Art School in London.
 She felt entirely at home among Bohemian artist types, whom she felt were her own folk- “My countrymen are simply the artists.
 They speak my language, I theirs, we breathe the same air…you never hear unkind talk or see unkind deeds among artists, and with them poverty is still honored, still beautiful.”
 Three art school friends pitched in with her to buy a prefab wooden structure that found its home at the end of her mother’s garden.
 They nicknamed it the “Spooky” and met there to work on art projects and discuss a variety of topics.
 While Caryll was not especially attractive physically, her zany sense of humor won her a large following of friends.

 In her quest for a spiritual home, she was particularly attracted to the Russian Orthodox Church.
-Though Smokey dissuaded her, she came to known the Russian community of London.
+Though Smokey dissuaded her from joining this church, she acquainted herself with the Russian community of London.
 In a rather curious episode of Caryll’s life, she met and fell in love with a Russian spy, whose pseudonym was Sidney Reilly.
 He is the so-called “Ace of Spies,” and basis of Ian Fleming’s character of James Bond.
 It is not clear how long this affair lasted, but apparently for just a few months.
-Reilly was an ambitious and highflying individual and sadly left Caryll brokenhearted when he married another woman.
+Reilly was an ambitious and high-flying individual and sadly left Caryll brokenhearted when he married another woman.
 He went back to Russia in an effort to overthrow the Bolsheviks and the NKVD caught him.
 In a moment of intense clairvoyance, Caryll literally suffered with him as the NKVD tortured him in prison and shot him dead in a forest.